Platform tailored co-design of gate-based quantum simulation

-To give a concrete example of how this optimal gate depth arises, we turn to the Hamiltonian simulation task described in Sec.~\ref{sec:HamSim}.
+To demonstrate how this optimal gate depth manifests in practice, we turn to the Hamiltonian simulation task described in Sec.~\ref{sec:HamSim}.
 The computed spectrum will have errors both due to discretization via the Trotter decomposition, Eq.~\eqref{eq:trotFormula}, and unitary gate noise due to heating of the ions' motion as described in Sec.~\ref{sec:NoiseModel}.
-Trotter error decreases as the number of gates in the circuit is increased, while unitary errors accumulate as the numer of gates is increased.
+Trotter error decreases as the number of gates in the circuit is increased, while unitary errors accumulate as the number of gates is increased.
 Therefore, there is an optimal gate count balancing Trotter error and accumulated unitary error.

 We can quantify the error in the computation use two different metrics.
 The first is to compute the average fidelity

 where $\hat{U}\left(t\right)=e^{-i\hat{H}t}$, with $\hat{H}$ given by Eq.~\eqref{eq:HeisenbergHam}, is the desired time evolution operator and $\hat{U}_{1}\left(t\right)$ is the noisy Trotterized evolution we implement in the quantum circuit, given by Eq~\eqref{eq:trotFormula}, with noisy gate angles.
 Given that computation of a spectrum requires implementing time-evolution for a series of different times in order to generate samples of $S(t)$, given by Eq.~\eqref{eq:ResponseFunc}, we can define the time-integrated fidelity